nilz3000/pf-linux/Documentation/block/bfq-iosched.rst

 Documentation/admin-guide/cgroup-v1/blkio-controller.rst.
 If, instead,
 CONFIG_BFQ_CGROUP_DEBUG is not set, then bfq creates only the files::

-  blkio.bfq.io_service_bytes
+  blkio.io_service_bytes
-  blkio.bfq.io_service_bytes_recursive
+  blkio.io_service_bytes_recursive
-  blkio.bfq.io_serviced
+  blkio.io_serviced
-  blkio.bfq.io_serviced_recursive
+  blkio.io_serviced_recursive

-The value of CONFIG_BFQ_CGROUP_DEBUG greatly influences the maximum throughput sustainable with bfq, because updating the blkio.bfq.* stats is rather costly, especially for some of the stats enabled by CONFIG_BFQ_CGROUP_DEBUG.
+(plus their counterparts with also the bfq prefix).
+The value of CONFIG_BFQ_CGROUP_DEBUG greatly influences the maximum throughput sustainable with BFQ, because updating the blkio.* stats is rather costly, especially for some of the stats enabled by CONFIG_BFQ_CGROUP_DEBUG.

 Parameters to set